TOH1004/CodeNection_Ruff/README.md

 In Caring Mode 🤗, the AI provides gentle reassurance, emotional support, and calming tips to help users feel safe and at ease. <br>

 ### SOS Button <br>
-With a single tap, users can activate the emergency SOS button whenever they feel unsafe.  <br>
+SOS button will be triggered in condition below:
+i) User presses the big red SOS button. ii) User's connection lost for more than 30 seconds. iii) User not tap their screen within 1.5 minutes.
+The 1-minute countdown is displayed and counted by tapping anywhere in screen.
+The another 30 seconds is for checking your condition.

+#### After SOS button triggered:
-Once triggered, the app instantly records their exact GPS location and a precise timestamp. <br> At the same time, the backend calculates the safest and fastest route to a nearby secure place, such as a guardhouse or operating stores.  <br>
+The app instantly records their exact GPS location and a precise timestamp. <br> At the same time, the backend calculates the safest and fastest route to a nearby secure place, such as a guardhouse or operating stores.  <br>
 Guardians and campus security are immediately notified with the live location and route details, allowing them to respond quickly and effectively. <br>

-### Safety Check Timer <br>
-A safety check is included that asks users to tap their phone within one minute to confirm they are okay.  <br>
-This quick action reassures both the system and their guardians that the user is safe and alert.  <br>
-If no response is detected, the SOS button is automatically triggered. <br>

-### SOS History Timeline <br>
-Users can access a history section that displays all of their past SOS activations in a clear timeline format and the place with details address for safety audits. <br>
+#### User's response paths:
+i) Wait for guard - The feature is designed for users with injuries or limited mobility.
+When a guard receives the SOS notification, they will come to assist the user. ii) Go to the nearest shop - Designed for situations where the user feels they are being followed.
+The app provides a safe route to an open shop.
+If the user still feels unsafe upon arrival, guards can proceed to their location.
+** After resolution, the app offers to (a) post a “safe now” status or (b) continue the journey **

 ### Offline Safety Guidance
 If the user has no internet connection, the app will display the nearest guardhouse address and their destination address using pre-downloaded data.